Everything You Need to Know About Propane Generators

 Propane vs. Gas Generator

 Both propane and gas generators offer some benefits but stacking them against each other, it becomes evident how superior propane is.
-Although both types offer more or less the same peak power output, propane is more readily available.
+Although both types offer more or less the same peak power output, propane is more readily available, making Dual Fuel Portable Generator a better buying option.
 You'll find gas stations easily, but it'll be hard for you to come by usable gas.
 On the other hand, propane is not only easy to acquire, but it's very easy to store as well.
 This is why we highly recommend a propane generator as it offers a more efficient power output and great value.

 Propane vs. Diesel Generator